bitdefender/river/README.md

 - Also, note that the process is described for all of our tools not just RIVER.

 ## Steps setup
-1. Save the installRiverTools.sh file to home directory ("~/")
+1. Save the installRiverTools.sh file to your home directory ("~/")
-2. Make sure you don't have anything important in folder "~/testtools"
+2. Make sure you don't have anything important in folder "~/testtools" because that folder, if exists, will be removed.
 3. From command line run:
 ```
 ~/installRiverTools.sh clean bashrc
 ```
+("clean" is for a clean build while bashrc is used to write the env variables in ~/.bashrc)

 ## Test tracer functionality